korolainenriikka/mlflow_test/README.md

 * set up firewall & security groups (!security settings have been moved in the ui after the tutorials above were made, current locations below:)
     * go to Network/Security Groups.
 Click 'Create Security Group' and add name and description
-    * click 'Manage Rules' for the newly created security group
+    * click 'Manage Rules' for the newly created security group.
+Then click 'Add rule'
     * leave other fields to defaults, and insert '22' as port number (SSH port) and your IP address to the CIDR field.
 Use [your ip]/32 to only add one IP address.
-Run `curl -4 ident.me` to get your IP (or use another find-your-IP service)
+Run `curl -4 ident.me` to get your IP (or use another find-my-IP service)

 3. create & run a virtual machine instance

 * launch a VM instance
     * Go to Compute/Instances and click 'Lauch Instance'.
-Choose image (Ubuntu-20.04) and flavour (small suffices for this project).
+Choose 'Boot from image' and the image (Ubuntu-20.04) and flavour (tiny/small suffices for this purpose).
 On the access&security tab choose your key pair and the security group you created.
+Then click 'Launch'

 * associate a floating IP (by default the virtual machines only have private IPs)
     * on Instances tab in your vm instances' actions choose 'Associate Floating IP'.
 Choose IP or if none are present, click on the + to allocate a new one.
 Then click 'Associate'